 What is a good average credit score for my age in the UK?

 Your credit score is an indication of your creditworthiness.
-But there’s no universal credit score (in fact, you have three!) and they’re not the only thing lenders look at.
+But there’s no universal number (in fact, you have three!) and they’re not the only thing lenders look at.

 In truth, no number guarantees you’ll be accepted for credit cards, loans or mortgages.
 But comparing your credit score with the UK average for your age is a useful way to see where you stand.

-If your credit score is above the UK average for your age group, you may be in a good position to get better deals on borrowing.
-If it’s falling short, Loqbox is here to help.
+If your score is above the UK average for your age group, you may be in a good position to get better deals on borrowing.
+If it’s falling short, we can help you with that.
 But you need to make sure your whole credit history is in good shape and that your personal information is accurate.
 You should only ever think of your credit score as a reference.

 So, what’s a credit score and why should I care?

-Your credit score is a number generated by your credit history that summarises your creditworthiness.
+Your score is a number generated by your credit report that summarises your creditworthiness.
 Read more about what a credit score is here.
-Being creditworthy may improve your chances of being accepted for credit (like loans, credit cards and mortgages) and might mean you’re offered better interest rates.
-Generally, the higher your credit score the better.
-But it’s not as simple as that.
+Showing a good level of responsibility in your borrowing history may improve your chances of being accepted for credit (like loans, credit cards and mortgages) and might mean you’re offered better interest rates.
+Generally, the higher your score the better.

 How do I find out my credit score?